showell/elm-py/README.md

 Obviously, many Elm concepts are well understood in (parts of ) the Python community.

 For example, folks have written libraries like pyrsistent to implement immutable data structures.
-Also, core Python has modules like `functools` and `itertools` for well over a decade, and they support functional programming concepts.
+Also, core Python has had modules like `functools` and `itertools` for well over a decade, and they support functional programming concepts.

 ### Conclusion